-How to Help Your Kid Shake the Holiday Blues
+Feeling Blue: How to Help Your Kids Through the Holidays

-We know this time of year can be hard, so we’ve put together some resources to help you support your children during the holidays.
-Once school lets out, remember the 4 Rs to help shake the holiday break blues.
+We know this time of year can be hard for kids and parents alike, so we’ve put together some pointers to help you support your kids right now.

-Kids crave structure to their days — it gives them a sense of security and reduces worry.
-But with a jam-packed holiday event schedule and a longer-than-average school break, it can be hard to stick to a daily routine.
+They probably don’t realize it, but kids crave structure to their days — it gives them a sense of security and reduces worry.
+But with school out of session for a few weeks, it can be hard to stick to a daily routine.
 While you can’t control everything, you can give kids an idea of what to expect one day at a time.
-Write up a daily schedule and stick it to the fridge — kids will appreciate knowing what’s coming up and what they need to do.
+Write up a daily schedule and stick it to the fridge, even if it’s just a few to-dos.
+Kids will appreciate knowing what’s coming up and having some activities to look forward to.

 The first thing that usually suffers when routines change is a steady sleep schedule.
-The holiday season may see many children out late past their bedtimes and up early to travel.
+The holiday season may see kids staying up past their usual bedtimes as they watch TV and play video games.
 Unfortunately, fatigue is a common factor leading to lower moods in children, and many parents know all too well that it leads to grumpiness.
 Make sure your child is getting the recommended amount of rest.
 For kids and tweens, that’s 9 to 12 hours a night.
 For teens, it’s 8 to 10 hours a night.

-The holidays see some families taking expensive vacations, receiving trendy gifts, and visiting large, loving families.
-But this isn’t the case for every family, and when kids see on social media or TV what they don’t have, they can be disappointed.
-Have open conversations about what the holidays will be like for your family, and acknowledge if financial or family circumstances will result in a different experience than last year.
+When kids see what they don’t have on social media or TV, they can feel disappointed.
+Have open conversations about what the holidays will be like for your family this yeaer, and acknowledge whether financial or family circumstances will result in a different experience than last year.

-There’s a difference between the holiday blues and depression.
-If you’re worried that your child is more than just upset or sad because of the holidays, learn to recognize depression.
+There’s a difference between the winter blues and depression.
+Feeling blue is usually the result of changed schedules, less fun outdoor time, and not enough sleep.
+If you’re worried that your child is more than just sad or upset as a result of the common challenges that come with the holidays, learn to recognize the signs of depression.
+As their parent or guardian, you know them best.
 Keep an eye out for the following warning signs, especially if they last more than two weeks:

-- Change in sleeping patterns (too much or too little)
+- Changes in sleeping patterns (too much or too little)

 - Feeling slowed down or "burned out"